joric/avatars/README.md

 The picture above is an identicon for user "joric" with id 852547, see user id here https://api.github.com/users/joric

 Original size is 420x420 pixels.
-See `generate.py` for details.
+See [generate.py](https://github.com/joric/avatars/blob/main/generate.py) for details (image URL is https://github.com/identicons/joric.png).

 ## wjhbr